-For the Edging: An ordinary J hook is a good starting point, but you may need to adjust up or down if you notice a significant difference in tension.
+For the Edging: An ordinary J hook is a good starting point, but you may need to adjust up or down a size if you notice a significant difference in tension.

 Other: Tapestry needle and safety pins

-The potholders each measure approximately 8 ¾ inches square before washing.
+These afghan stitch crochet potholders each measure approximately 8 ¾ inches square before washing.
 This measurement includes the edging.
-The potholders can be expected to shrink slightly when you launder them.
+The potholders can be expected to shrink slightly when you launder them, although not significantly.

 11 stitches = 3 inches.
 The row gauge isn’t critical for this project.